First Amendment and Media Law Diversity Moot Court Competition Presented by the ABA Forum on Communications Law

 APPLICATIONS, BRIEFING, ORAL ARGUMENT

-Teams from any ABA-accredited law school are encouraged to apply to participate in the competition.
-Students must be members of the National Black Law Students Association; the National Latino/a Law Student Association; the National Asian Pacific American Law Student Association; the National Native American Law Students Association; or a comparable minority law student organization at their school.
+Students from any ABA-accredited law school are encouraged to apply to participate in the competition.
+Students must be members of a chapter of the National Black Law Students Association; the National Latino/a Law Student Association; the National Asian Pacific American Law Student Association; the National Native American Law Students Association; or a comparable minority law student organization at their school.

 Overall, the Diversity Moot Court Competition was an extremely rewarding, challenging, and enjoyable experience.”